MaxArt2501/json-fmt/readme.md

 `json-fmt` - a JSON Formatter
 =============================

-Minify or prettyfy your JSONs
+Minify and prettify your JSONs

 ## What it is